JoG655/SalesContract/README.md

+To run this demo you only need to run 2 cmds:

+1. npm install
+2. npm run demo

+Enjoy! :)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.